ShenyiQinxin/spring-note/OOPconcepts/OOAD.md

 ```
 ## open/close principle
 open for extension & closed for modification

 once developed and tested a module, we should not modify it anymore, instead we could extend it in terms of changing.
-changes in one module might affect other functionalities so that it may bring additional work/risks.
+changes in one module might affect other functionalities, so that it may bring additional work/risks.

 ## Liskov substitution principle
 ```java